Skip to content

 return out

-If you want to enforce strict warmup, return None for the first period points and start the seed as the SMA of period:
+If you want to match the chart, enforce strict warmup: return None for the first period - 1 points and seed from the SMA of the first period values:

 python